therainydev/lizhi/readme.md

 </div>

-lizhi (荔枝) is a work-in-progress shatranj engine, now written in Rust.
+lizhi (荔枝) is a work-in-progress chess and shatranj engine, now written in Rust.

 ## Features